simslab/scHPF/README.md

 scHPF is a tool for _de novo_ discovery of both discrete and continuous expression patterns in single-cell RNA\-sequencing (scRNA-seq) data.
 It adapts [Hierarchical Poisson Factorization](http://www.cs.columbia.edu/~blei/papers/GopalanHofmanBlei2015.pdf) to avoid prior normalization and model variable sparsity across genes and cells.
 Algorithmic details, benchmarking against alternative methods, and scHPF's application to a spatially sampled high-grade glioma can be found in our [paper on bioarxiv](bioarxiv_link).

 ## Requirements
-Code for preprocessing, training, and postprocessing has been tested with Python 3.6 and Tensorflow 1.3/1.8.
+Code for preprocessing, training, and postprocessing has been tested with Python 3.6 and Tensorflow 1.3/1.8 on Ubuntu and Mac.

 scHPF requires the Python packages:
 - numpy